debonatis/AIMF/README.md

 ==========

-The method ``ns3::AimfHelper::Set ()`` can be used to set OLSR attributes.
+The method ``ns3::AimfHelper::Set ()`` can be used to set AIMF attributes.
 These include HelloInterval, olsrPollIntervall, and Willingness.

 Output